eetti/barchartViz/README.md

 ##This is an assigment on data visualization.

-###The tasks required to complete this assignment include but not limited to the following:
+###The tasks required to complete this assignment include but are not limited to the following:

 - Grab tabular data, csv, tsv html table.